 Top Affordable Cars for College Students: Best New and Used Cars

 These eight car models are among the most affordable, reliable, and all-around practical choices for college students.
 Some are only available used but made it onto the list because they’ve held their value exceptionally well.
 Others are available new or used, depending on your budget and preference.

-> These models are listed in no particular order.
+These models are listed in no particular order.
 Listings include MSRP (manufacturer’s suggested retail price for the lowest-priced new vehicle trim with absolutely no add-ons or optional features), estimated pricing for used vehicles (private party), EPA mileage estimate (city/highway), and Insurance Institute for Highway Safety (IIHS) crash safety rating for the relevant vehicle class.
-Unless otherwise noted, all information is current to 2018 or 2019 model years.
+Unless otherwise noted, all information is current to the 2019 or 2020 model years.

-> - IIHS Crash Safety: Marginal to good
+- IIHS Crash Safety: Marginal to good

-> The Ford Fiesta is a pint-sized, fuel-sipping vehicle available as a four-door sedan or hatchback and a standard five-speed manual or available automatic transmission.
-The base version is competitively priced at just over $14,000 and has decent crash safety ratings for a subcompact.
+The Ford Ecosport is a pint-sized, fuel-sipping crossover SUV that’s (somewhat surprisingly) seen as an heir to the now-discontinued Fiesta subcompact.
+With a peppy automatic transmission, a comfortable four-door configuration, and ample cargo space, the base version is competitively priced at just under $20,000 and has decent crash safety ratings for a vehicle of its size.

-> Looking for a break on your new Ford Fiesta’s list price?
-College students and recent graduates may qualify for a $500 discount on their purchases, subject to certain dealer-specific restrictions and guidelines.
+Looking for a break on your new Ford Fiesta’s list price?
+College students and recent graduates may qualify for a exclusive discounts through Ford Drives U, subject to certain dealer-specific restrictions and guidelines.

-> 2. Chevrolet Sonic
+2. Chevrolet Sonic